iraola/ParEval/drivers/README.md

 Make sure to run `make` in the corresponding subdirectories for models that need to be compiled.
 For example in `cpp/` run `make` to build the driver binaries.

+For PyCOMPSs, there is no compilation step, but you must have the `runcompss` launcher available.
+Harness scripts should be placed under `drivers/python/benchmarks/...`.

 The way we currently launch executables in Python does not run them in a shell, but rather launches them directly.
 Because of this running